 What: Adolph and Esther Gottlieb Foundations Emergency Assistance Program is intended to provide interim financial assistance to qualified artists whose needs are the result of an unforeseen, catastrophic incident, and who lack the resources to meet that situation.
 Each grant is given as one-time assistance for a specific emergency, examples of which are fire, flood, or emergency medical need.

 How much: The maximum amount of this grant is $15,000; an award of $5,000 is typical.

-What: Five percent of eco-friendly, online retailer Artfully Reimagined‘s profits go to artists devoted to creating works from recycled objects in the form of ‘Reimagine It’ grants.
-These unconditional, non-matching awards are made directly to individual artists to help launch or support their careers in the inspiring world of repurposed art.
+What: Unconditional, non-matching awards are made directly to individual artists to help launch or support careers in the inspiring world of repurposed art.

-When: There is no deadline for grant applications.
+When: There is no deadline for mini-grant applications.

 Pollock-Krasner Foundation Accepting Grant Applications From Artists With Financial Need

 What: The mission of the Pollock-Krasner Foundation is to aid, internationally, those individuals who have worked as artists over a significant period of time.
 The foundation’s dual criteria for grants are recognizable artistic merit and financial need, whether professional, personal, or both.